-When drilling down to specific goals for a website, many brands focus on conversions – a.k.a., the ratio of people that visit a website (via any channel) compared to the people who make a purchase on that website.
+When drilling down to specific goals for a website, many brands focus on website conversions – a.k.a., the ratio of people that visit a website (via any channel) compared to the people who make a purchase on that website.

-Website conversion rates tend to be low by nature and can vary based on industry.
+Website conversions tend to be low by nature and can vary based on industry.
 For example, Unbounce has found that average conversion rates for something like a home improvement site are around 3.3%.
 In other words, about three percent of people who visit home improvement landing pages make a purchase.
 For industries like travel or business consulting, that number is closer to 5%.
 This provides a way to compare your current website conversion rates with what’s expected in your industry and how well your competitors are doing.

 So, what happens when a site’s conversion rates are clearly missing the mark?
 Several factors may be responsible for turning an unusually high number of visitors away: These are the problems we’ve found to be most impactful.